 The Verdict

-McLaren has the only confirmed full car livery of the Monaco round so far, and the 1000th-start retro treatment lands at a B- with us for not committing harder to a real era recreation.
-Charles Leclerc has the strongest individual reveal of the weekend with the white-and-red Monaco flag race suit, which lands at an A- for the cleanest home-race driver kit execution Ferrari has done in years.
+Aston Martin has the reveal of the weekend with the Maaden iridescent color-changing green-to-gold livery on the AMR25, an A-grade one-off special that puts every other Monaco entry directly on the back foot.
+The hexagonal mesh gradient, the "transformation of raw materials into advanced technology" design narrative, and the studio photography craft level all combine into the most polished livery drop of the round.
+Audi F1 lands at second with the Tazio Nuvolari yellow tribute Monaco livery, an A- one-off that earns the grade for the cleanest disciplined special-livery execution of the weekend, swapping every standard white Audi ring for bright Nuvolari yellow on the titanium-silver car plus matching black-and-yellow race suits for Hülkenberg and Bortoleto in tribute to The Flying Mantuan's pre-war Auto Union heritage.
+McLaren takes third with the retro orange-and-matte-black 1000th-start tribute on the MCL40 at a B- for not committing harder to a real 1976 M23 era recreation.
+Charles Leclerc has the strongest individual driver-kit reveal of the weekend with the white-and-red Monaco flag race suit at an A- for the cleanest home-race driver kit execution Ferrari has done in years.
 Lewis Hamilton is not wearing the same suit.
 We will close out the official Monaco rankings after Sunday's race and add anything that drops between now and the green flag, including any partner-driven specials, driver helmet one-offs, or unannounced Ferrari chassis tweaks for Leclerc's home weekend.

 Frequently Asked Questions